-df -k /tmp
+bdf /tmp

-If there is less than 400 MB of free disk space available in the /tmp directory, then complete one of the following steps:
+If there is less than 400 MB of free disk space available in the / tmp directory, then complete one of the following steps:

 - Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
-If necessary, contact the system administrator for information about extending file systems. - To determine the amount of free disk space on the system, enter the following command:
+If necessary, contact the system administrator for information about extending file systems. - To determine the amount of free disk space on the system, enter the following command: - # bdf - The following table describes the disk space requirements for software files for each installation type: